-One of the most important website elements that needs to be optimized for accessibility by web designers, are forms.
+One of the most important website elements that need to be optimized for accessibility by web designers is forms.
 Use high contrasting colors in forms to elevate it and ensure that each input field has a label.
 Show some examples using placeholder texts and be sure to display formatting examples.
 You also need to tell your user about the required fields and an error message should be displayed when the user tries to submit an incomplete form.
-As mentioned above, forms of your website should have keyboards navigation for those using screen readers.
+As mentioned above, forms of your website should have keyboard navigation for those using screen readers.

 Integrate Assistive Software: